Hello Paneristi,

 Following you can see all series (production years):

-A 1998, B 1999, C 2000, D 2001, E 2002, F 2003, G 2004, H 2005, I 2006, J 2007, K 2008, L 2009, M, 2010, N 2011, O 2012, P 2013, Q 2014, R 2015, S 2016, T 2017, U 2018, V 2019, W 2020, X 2021, Y 2022, Z 2023, from 2024 will be used a combination of two letters.
+A 1998, B 1999, C 2000, D 2001, E 2002, F 2003, G 2004, H 2005, I 2006, J 2007, K 2008, L 2009, M, 2010, N 2011, O 2012, P 2013, Q 2014, R 2015, S 2016, T 2017, U 2018, V 2019, W 2020, X 2021, Y 2022, Z 2023, AA 2024.

 “PreA” series is used as expression during acquisition and short after acquisition of Panerai by Richmont before the series wording was introduced (1997).
-Review following page for PreA details: Link

 2. Millesimation